 There are several types of mortgage assistance available under the HomeSafe Georgia program:

-- The Mortgage Payment Assistance program, which provides monthly mortgage payments for those who are currently unemployed or underemployed (with a 25% loss of income for wage earners or 30% decrease in gross receipts if self-employed).
+- The Mortgage Payment Assistance program, which provides monthly mortgage payments for those who are currently unemployed or underemployed.

-- The Recast/Modification program works with the homeowner's lender to modify a homeowner’s loan to an affordable payment, if the homeowner has suffered a permanent loss of income.
+- The Mortgage Payment Reduction program works with the homeowner's lender to modify a homeowner’s loan to an affordable payment, if the homeowner has suffered a significant permanent reduction of income in the last 36 months.

 How the HomeSafe Georgia Program Works

 Assistance is provided in the form of an interest-free, forgivable loan secured by a junior lien that is recorded against the property.
-The loan is forgiven at a rate of 20% per year on the anniversary of the final monthly assistance payment to the borrower.
+The loan is forgiven at a rate of 20% per year.
 This means that if you stay in your home for five years, the lien balance will be reduced $0.

 You only need to repay the loan if you sell or refinance the property before the forgiveness period expires and there are sufficient proceeds to put towards the portion of the loan that has not yet been forgiven.

-To be eligible for HomeSafe Georgia assistance, you must meet all of the below criteria.
+Generally, to be eligible for HomeSafe Georgia assistance, you must:

-You are not eligible for HomeSafe Georgia assistance if you filed bankruptcy and the bankruptcy is active.
-(If you previously filed bankruptcy and it was dismissed or you received a discharge, then you are eligible to apply for the program.)
+You are not eligible for HomeSafe Georgia assistance if you filed bankruptcy and the bankruptcy is active, unless the bankruptcy can be dismissed or discharged quickly and you meet all other requirements of the mortgage assistance program that you apply for.

-HomeSafe Georgia will pay up to 24 monthly mortgage payments directly to the lender for first and second mortgages.
+HomeSafe Georgia will pay up to 24 monthly mortgage payments directly to the lender (for first and second mortgages) for eligible applicants who have had an unemployment or underemployment hardship in the past 36 months and need help making the monthly mortgage payment.

 Program Details: Reinstatement Assistance